Mukeshupreti/spring-microservices-v3/java8/src/main/java/algorithms/array_cheatsheet.md

 int secondLargest(int[] arr) {
     int max = Integer.MIN_VALUE, second = Integer.MIN_VALUE;
     for (int n : arr) {
-        if (n > max) { second = max; max = n; }
+        // move the max to second when you find max value if (n > max) { second = max; max = n; }
+        // you can get some second max which are greater than
-        else if (n > second && n < max) second = n;
+       // current second but smaller than max else if (n > second && n < max) second = n;
     }
     return second;